Who We Are

 Fresca has the fast paced, high growth, creative energy of a start up along with the longevity, growth opportunities, and scale of a larger company.
 The energy of our team is infectious, the work is challenging, and the opportunities for growth are abundant.
 Interested in working with Fresca Foods?
 Check our job postings below.
 Don’t see what you’re looking for?
 We change our postings very frequently, so be sure to check back often, or send your resume directly to firstname.lastname@example.org!

-The Senior Product Development Technician is responsible for help managing all plant trials and managing the daily operations of the test kitchen, including organizing, stocking and maintaining a clean work environment.
+The Product Development Technician is responsible for assisting in all development work, provides support at all plant trials & start-ups as well as helps maintain the daily operations of the test kitchen.

 Production and Sanitation Positions